EffiSciencesResearch/ML4G-2.0/CONTRIBUTING.md

 ```sh
 python meta/tools.py sync <path_to_notebook>.ipynb
 ```
+Note that this command is run automatically by the pre-commit hooks, when you commit.
+But you might want to run it manually to check.

 Here name `<name>` can be any sequence of letters (lowercase), but we usually use `hard`, `normal`, `all`, `none` or `solution`.